ianaack/weather-dashboard/README.md

 *WHEN I search for a city
 \*THEN I am presented with current and future conditions for that city and that city is added to the search history

-- card for search box
-- set localStorage for input field
 - card for history
 - get localStorage for buttons (history)

 ---

-\*WHEN I view current weather conditions for that city THEN I am presented with:

-- the city name,
-- the date,
-- an icon representation of weather conditions,
-- the temperature,
-- the humidity,
-- the wind speed,
-- and the UV index

 ---